 - Liquitex Pouring Medium.
 I bought mine at Blick Art Supplies, the largest size for my class, and we ran out at the end.
-There is a cheaper alternative, which I would like to try in the near future: Floetrol.
+There is a cheaper alternative, which I have actually tried and compared: Floetrol.

 - Canvases.
 I like the wrapped canvases the best.
 When I was experimenting I used a 12 by 12 canvas, and with the kids it was 8 by 10 canvas.